fluix/ffbt/README.md

     projectRoot: __dirname,
     buildPath: path.resolve(__dirname, "public") // absolute path to your dist directory
     // generally its path to your public directory

+    //set relative path to project root folder to stlyleLint and tsLint config
+    tsLintConfigPath: "",
+    styleLintConfigPath: "",
 };
 ```